-- (1) A visual check for adequate clearance between the sear and the connector. - (2) Measurement of this clearance by use of a .005 shim. - three times in gallery and three times at final inspection.
+- (1) A visual check for adequate clearance between the sear and the connector. - (2) Measurement of this clearance by use of a .005 shim. - (3) Attempting to trick the gun--three times in assembly, three times in gallery and three times at final inspection.